 Anxiety or depression

-Even if you don't have symptoms, your doctor may also order this test if you have iron deficiency anemia or a deficiency in folate or vitamin B12.
+Even if you don't have symptoms, your healthcare provider may also order this test if you have iron deficiency anemia or a deficiency in folate or vitamin B12.
 These deficiencies may mean that your body is not absorbing enough nutrients.

 Other signs and symptoms of celiac disease that might trigger this test include:

 Several conditions are also more common in people with celiac disease.
-If you have symptoms of celiac disease and have one of these conditions, your doctor may order this test:
+If you have symptoms of celiac disease and have one of these conditions, your healthcare provider may order this test:

 If you have already been diagnosed with celiac disease and are on a gluten-free diet, your doctor may have you tested from time to time to see whether your body is responding well to the new diet.